gundarapulalibabu/VIdeo_Game_Analysis/README.md

 The Tableau dashboard developed for this project provides interactive visualizations of the analyzed data.
 It allows you to explore various aspects of online video games, such as genres, release dates, ratings, and more.
 You can access the Tableau dashboard at the following link:

-[Link to Tableau Dashboard]: https://public.tableau.com/app/profile/prem.mandal/viz/Videogameanalysis_16891822110230/Dashboard1
-Visit my Tableau Public to explore and learn : https://public.tableau.com/app/profile/prem.mandal
+Link to Tableau Dashboard: https://public.tableau.com/app/profile/prem.mandal/viz/Videogameanalysis_16891822110230/Dashboard1 Visit my Tableau Public to explore and learn : https://public.tableau.com/app/profile/prem.mandal

 ## PROJECT NAME: